clk-project/clk/README.md

 ## logging

-logging should be easy to read yet provide enough information for debugging for example.
+Logging should be easy to read yet provide enough information for debugging for example.
 Moreover, the logging should be well separated from other outputs from the command line tool.
 In click project, we have created several logging levels that allows to easily change the log level required for a specific use case, and the logs are displayed with colors and on the error output by default.

 - [ ] bonus